 The Council is the formal name given to all the members but it is usually called Christians on Ageing or CCOA.

 The day-to-day management of Christians on Ageing is the responsibility of an Executive Committee.
 This meets four times a year and is elected by all the members at least every three years.
-Christians on Ageing is fortunate, also, to have Patrons and a President and Vice-Presidents.
+Christians on Ageing is fortunate, also, to have Patrons and Vice-Presidents; the position of President is currently vacant.

 The Executive Committee